zacharylhertz/zacharylhertz.github.io/_posts/2024-11-05-black-nonvoters-and-voters.md

 # Black Americans who voted in 2020 are more likely to be older, college educated, and not a parent of a minor

 To start, I examine demographic differences between Black 2020 voters and Black 2020 non-voters.
 Despite the particular attention given to the potential role of gender in previous analysis, there is no statistically significant difference between Black 2020 voters and non-voters when it comes to gender.
-Nor does there seem to be a meaningful difference between the trwo groups when it comes to income or employment.
+Nor does there seem to be a meaningful difference between the two groups when it comes to income or employment.

 | Category        | Characteristic                   | Non-voters | Voters |
 |-----------------|----------------------------------|------------|--------|